 When a Remote Access user connects to the NetGuardian using HTTPS, the Web Server establishes a secure connection to the user's Web Browser.
 Data passing through the secure connection is encrypted, protecting the data from eavesdropping and "man in the middle" attacks.

 To connect to your NetGuardian over HTTPS, simply type in "https://," followed by the IP address of your NetGuardian into the Address bar of the Web browser.
 Your browser will display a Security Alert, and the user can view the NetGuardian's security certificate.
 When connected, the Web browser window will display a lock icon to indicate a secure encrypted connection.
 The user may then log on and use the NetGuardian normally, with complete security.

 Call our network experts today at 1-800-693-0351 to protect your network.
 Don't sacrifice your network's overall security by using RTUs that don't support SSL (HTTPS)...

-It's 9:04 AM on Thursday at our Fresno, CA, USA headquarters.
-We can start on your quote right away.
+It's 4:41 PM on Thursday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.